soda-lmu/rainer/README.md

 After installing RAINER and loading the package for the first time, four questions will pop up in the console which need to be answered before using the package.
 The answers will be saved in the folder R.framework/Resources/etc and be read when attaching RAINER in the future to avoid providing the information every time you load the package.
 These information are:

-- Acceptance of the data protection regulations of GitHub, which provides the access to the LLM
+- Acceptance of the data protection regulations of GitHub, which provides the access to the LLM (see below for more information)
 - The answer whether we're allowed to log a part of your queries in order to further develop RAINER (see below for more information)
 - Your GitHub token to access the LLM (see below for more information)
 - The prefered language of the responses (German or English)

 If you want to change the information saved in the file, use the function rainer:::dataprot(), rainer:::logging(), rainer:::github_token, or rainer:::language().

+# Data protection

+The access to the LLM is provided by GitHub.
+Hence, the usage of RAINER's functions is an interaction between the user and GitHub (see for GitHub's data protection regulations: https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement).
+The following data of your R environment are included in the query:

+- currently opened document (e.g. script, R-markdown-document, ...)
+- structure of all loaded datasets (no data are sent, just the variable names)
+- name and type of all other loaded entities (e.g. variables, functions, ...)
+- loaded packages
+- last error message

 # Access to a GPT-model by GitHub

-GitHub provides the possibility to access LLMs for free with a GitHub-token (see for more information: https://docs.github.com/en/github-models).
-Therefore, you need a personal GitHub token, which you can create for free by following these steps:
+GitHub provides the possibility to access LLMs free of charge with a GitHub-token (see for more information: https://docs.github.com/en/github-models).
+Therefore, you need a personal GitHub token, which you can create by following these steps:
 1. Open the settings in GitHub (click on your profile in the upper right corner and select 'settings')
 2. Scroll down and choose 'developer settings' in the menu on the left
 3. Select 'Personal access tokens'